harvard-dce/dce_course_info/README.md

 which fields they would like to include in the widget.
 The widget is then inserted into the page, and is live-updated using the icommons api.

-In order for the iframes to resize properly, you'll have to add something like the following to your canvas global js file:
+In order for the iframes to resize properly, you'll have to add the following snippet to your canvas global js file:

-requirejs(["//your.trusted.server/static/js/consumer/iframeResizer.js"], function(iframeResize) {
-    iframeResize({log:true});
-});
+course_info/static/js/consumer/global.js

 Set log to false once you're satisfied it's working (will emit lots of messages to js console).